Joint Communication and Sensing with Bipartite Entanglement over Bosonic Channels: Notation and System Model

 \subsection{Joint Communication and Sensing Model with Bipartite Entanglement Resource}

-We consider the problem of joint communication and sensing over multiple uses of a single-mode lossy thermal noise bosonic channel $\calL^{(\eta,N_\textnormal{th}/\eta)}_{A\to BD}$, where $\eta$ is the transmissivity and $N_{\textnormal{th}}/\eta$ is the mean photon number of the thermal noise.
-A transmitter (Alice) attempts to reliably transmit a uniformly distributed message $W$ to a receiver (Bob) while performing hypothesis testing on the range the of the beamsplitter through the returned signal of the channel while being subject to mean photon number constraint $N$.
-The joint communication and sensing model over a lossy thermal-noise bosonic channel is given in Figure~\ref{fig:jcs_model}.
+We consider the joint communication and sensing problem illustrated in~Figure 1, in which the physical system consists of two concatenated single-mode lossy thermal-noise bosonic channels, $\calL^{(\kappa,N_\textnormal{th}/(1-\kappa))}_{A\to CD}$ and $\calL^{(\tau,N_B)}_{C\to B}$.
+The first channel captures the effect of a target present in the link as a beamsplitter, where $\kappa$ denotes the transmissivity of the backscattered signal and $N_\textnormal{th}/(1-\kappa)$ is the mean photon number of the environmental thermal noise.
+The second channel models communication loss and noise between the transmitter and receiver, where $\tau$ is the transmissivity and $N_B$ is the mean photon number of the thermal noise.
+The transmitter (Alice) seeks to reliably communicate a message to a receiver (Bob) over multiple uses of the system while simultaneously estimating the range of the target through the backscattered signal, subject to an average mean photon number constraint $N$.

 \FloatBarrier